adobe-research/MakeItTalk/README.md

 We would like to thank Timothy Langlois for the narration, and [Kaizhi Qian](https://scholar.google.com/citations?user=uEpr4C4AAAAJ&hl=en) for the help with the [voice conversion module](https://auspicious3000.github.io/icassp-2020-demo/).
+We thank [Jakub Fiser](https://research.adobe.com/person/jakub-fiser/) for implementing the real-time GPU version of the triangle morphing algorithm.
 We thank Daichi Ito for sharing the caricature image and Dave Werner for Wilk, the gruff but ultimately lovable puppet.

 This research is partially funded by NSF (EAGER-1942069)